viajeraune/eunhaelee.github.io/index.md

 show_tile: false
 ---

-Check out the rest of my portfolio!
+product manager by trade, generalist at heart. my passion lies in the heart of AI, design, and human behavior